JOIN THE HIGH ACHIEVERS OF JAMES HOPE COLLEGE, LEKKI

 “ We are so proud of the school”– A Parent

 James Hope College offers an extensive scholarship programme.
-In any cohort, we offer full scholarships to at least 20% of new entrants.
+In any cohort we offer scholarships to new entrants.

-James Hope College is one of the educational projects of the Jim Ovia Foundation,a foundation committed to providing holistic learning programme to foster the future leaders of Nigeria at a subsidized rate, offering world-class education to its students, thanks to the endowment fund the school is run on, facilitated by Mr. Jim Ovia, the Founder/Chairman of the College.
+James Hope College is an educational initiative of the Jim Ovia Foundation – the foundation is committed to provide a holistic learning programme, shaping and molding the future leaders of Nigeria at a subsidised rate.
+The College offers a world-class education from an endowment fund facilitated by Mr. Jim Ovia, the Founder and Chairman of the College.

-The James Hope College is also a recipient of scholarship donation, See some of the activities below.
+The James Hope College is also a recipient of scholarship donations.
+See some of the activities below.

 For 2018/2019 JHC graduates